ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

 A path is a complex shape, composed by lines and curves, that can be used to fill a region, to stroke an outline, or to establish a clip region.

-In order to draw anything on top of a video frame, we have to define a path, and then use `stroke` or `fill`.
+In order to draw anything on top of a video frame, first we have to define a path, and then use `stroke` or `fill`.

 The [tutorial on paths in MDN][mdn-paths] is a good introduction to the topic.
 It is focused on [!svg-path], but the same concepts can be applied in drawvg.